vishaltak/gitlab-development-kit/doc/advanced.md

 Some functions (and specs) require a special Ruby installed with additional [patches](https://gitlab.com/gitlab-org/gitlab-build-images/-/tree/master/patches/ruby).
-These patches are already applied when running on GitLab CI/CD or when using GitLab Compose Kit, but since GitLab Development Kit uses `asdf` they need to be manually enabled.
+These patches are already applied when running on GitLab CI/CD or when using GitLab Compose Kit, but since GitLab Development Kit uses `asdf` they must be manually enabled.

 To recompile Ruby with adding additional patches do the following: